 In the early 1980s, I was installing a document management system for an old mining company in Los Angeles when, anticipating the industry contraction to come, they merged with one of the oil and gas giants headquartered in another state.
 They informed their employees that they would have to relocate or lose their jobs.
-There had been no warning, not even a rumor that it was about to happen, and fear and anxiety hung like a pall over every conversation.
+There had been no warning; the people I worked with had less than six months to make a decision, and the impending move hung like a pall over every conversation.
 My presence, and the data processing equipment we brought in was suddenly viewed with suspicion, as if I had known all along what was about to happen – I hadn’t.
 I was just out of graduate school and this was my introduction to the real world consequences of “disruptive” business transformations.

-By the time the new century rolled in, technology had slashed not only the typing pools and factory production lines, but also whole floors full of accountants and filing clerks.
-Microsoft Office had decimated the ranks of secretarial staffs and small business bookkeepers.
-IPhones put the last nail in the coffin of services already hit hard by cheap telephone answering machines; telephone operators and answering services were a thing of the past.
+By the time the new century rolled in, technology had slashed not only typing pools and factory production lines, but also whole floors full of accountants and filing clerks.
+Microsoft Office had decimated the ranks of secretarial staffs and small business bookkeepers. iPhones put the last nail in the coffin of services already hit hard by cheap telephone answering machines; telephone operators and answering services were a thing of the past.
 As the need for paper slowly disappeared, so did lumberjacks, mill workers, press operators, and the local boy’s newspaper route.
 Businesses of every size and kind had been affected.